Asad-Aziz-001/AI-Powered-Proposal-Pitch-Deck-Generator/README.md

 * **Issues:** Use GitHub Issues for bugs & feature requests
 * **Security:** Report vulnerabilities via private issue/email

+## 🙏 Acknowledgments

+OpenAI for providing the powerful GPT API

+Vercel for seamless deployment

+The Next.js team for the excellent framework

+All contributors and users of the application

+##  📞 Support
+If you have any questions or need help, please open an issue in the GitHub repository or contact the development team.

 > This README was generated based on the live app’s visible pages and a conventional Next.js + Vercel setup.
 Update specific sections to match your repository’s actual code and configuration.